-The SR 865 (San Carlos Boulevard) mobility improvements project will enhance safety for both vehicular and non-vehicular modes of transportation by identifying potential improvements at key intersections along the corridor with features such as roundabouts, improved signalization, and operational improvements.
-In 2010, there was one fatal crash within the 200' buffer of the project corridor and 36 nonfatal crashes.
-The corridor has a safety ratio of 1.36 (meaning that there are on average more crashes on this corridor than the State average for a similar facility type.)
+The SR 865 (San Carlos Boulevard) mobility improvements project will enhance safety for both vehicular and nonvehicular modes of transportation by identifying potential improvements at key intersections along the corridor with features such as roundabouts, improved signalization, and operational improvements.
+Fort Myers Beach, during the fiveyear period from June 1, 2010 to June 30, 2015, is in the upper 25% of all comparable cities (by population) in the state of Florida for 1) Fatalities & Injuries, 2) Impaired Drivers, 3) Bicycle Related, 4) Motorcycle Related and 5) Pedestrian Related high emphasis areas.
+Within this five-year crash history, there was one fatal crash within the 200' buffer of the project corridor and 36 nonfatal crashes.
+The corridor has a safety ratio of 1.36 (meaning that there are on average more crashes on this corridor than the State average for a similar facility type).
 Additionally, the project intends to address any structural capacity issues of the Matanzas Pass Bridge and Hurricane Pass Bridge.